 At Teach For America, we are committed to realizing the diversity, equity, and inclusiveness we envision for our country.

-For the 2018-19 school year, 6,720 corps members led alongside more than 52,700 alumni in more than 50 urban and rural regions across the U.S. They are student body presidents; division I athletes; award-winning poets and scientists; valedictorians and entrepreneurs.
+For the 2019-20 school year, 6,190 corps members led alongside more than 55,700 alumni in over 50 urban and rural regions across the U.S. They are student body presidents; division I athletes; award-winning poets and scientists; valedictorians and entrepreneurs.
 They hail from 49 states and the District of Columbia.
 And they are diverse in every way.

 Read more about who we are.